kosl/ihipp-examples/docs/week1.md

 The latter raises the question, why would one invest in one million of processors, if we see that even the best or one of the best programs that are running 95% in parallel, are just going 20x faster?
 The answer can be given by Gustafson's law that actually interprets the currently available hardware, e.g., if 100, 1000 or a million processors are available to the user.

 Such a user can usually tailor the problem to their expectations and the hardware available.
 In other words, Gustafson's law fixes the time available to the user.
 By fixing the time, the problem can be scaled to the size that will give you the most accurate result for a chosen run time.
 Instead of looking at how the code can get faster, one can look for how to get better results in the available run time.
-For some codes, the expected time for the results to converge can take a week or a month, so we can tailor a problem size to the currently available hardware and get the job done in the specified run time.
+For some codes, the expected time for the results to converge can take a Chapter or a month, so we can tailor a problem size to the currently available hardware and get the job done in the specified run time.

 The expression for speed up according to Gustafson's law is